 In addition to Djay apps, digital beat pads offer up a slightly different menu of sounds.
-Launchpad has developed a unique approach to this technology, offering a list of sessions that include beats, Drum and Bass, Dubstep, Hip Hop, House, House 2, Tech House, Trance, and Organic Electronica.
-Each session comes with 48 beat pads, all of which include drums, bass, percussion, melodies, vocals, and special effects.
+Launchpad has developed a unique approach to this technology, offering a list of sessions that include beats, Drum and bass, Dubstep, Hip Hop, House, House 2, Tech House, Trance, and Organic Electronica.
+Each one comes with a library of beats that are distributed in sets of six, all of which include drums, percussion, bass, melodies, vocals and special effects.
 Some sounds are set up to loop while others are triggered by tapping once or multiple times.
-The iPad version is organized in a horizontal format, with filter and effect menu options located at the bottom right corner.
-A recording button is located at the top right, along with the ability to edit effects and pads for a higher degree of customization.
-Files can be emailed, posted to YouTube, Facebook Soundcloud, Dropbox, or copied as an in-app transfer option.
+Four menu buttons along the bottom add other variations by adding filters, effects, and reverbs.
+A recording button at the top right enables you to record your beats, which can be accessed by swiping the entire page from left to right.
+Files can be emailed, posted to Facebook, YouTube, Soundcloud, Dropbox or copied using the in-app transfer option.

 Djay is the first application I've come across that introduced the digital art of Djaying.
 Designed initially for the Mac, the iOS versions have integrated this technology in a beautiful way, making the touchscreen controls intuitive and easy to use.
 It takes a degree of skill to become a professional Djay, but this app is so great that a novice could have a great time creating music.
 When viewed vertically, two turntables are accessed by selecting the numbers one or two along the bottom.
-At the top left of the turntable a music icon lets you import music from your library, and an EQ icon brings up options for controlling audio levels, and adding effects like flanger, phaser, and echo, to name a few.
-A grid icon at the bottom right provides additional effects like foghorns, sirens, and gunshots.
+At the top left of the turntable a music icon lets you import music from your library.
+At the bottom right, an EQ icon brings up options for controlling audio levels, and adding effects like flanger, phaser, and echoes, and a grid icon provides additional effects like foghorns, sirens, and gunshots.
 The app can also be viewed horizontally to mirror the look and feel of two turntables.
 All mixes can be recorded and saved to iCloud Drive, Google Drive, Dropbox, and One Drive.
 Algoriddim also released Djay Pro, an advanced version of Djay 2, which comes some of the technology built into Vjay, providing the ability to record audio and video mixes.
 A review of this app is coming soon!